The New Doctoral School

 Summer schools, study visits, development of an interdisciplinary programme of doctoral studies and provision of stipends for doctoral students are the main elements of the “Humanities and Social Sciences for Society and Enterprise” programme (NCBiR project) being implemented by the Graduate School for Social Research (GSSR) at the Institute of Philosophy and Sociology of the Polish Academy of Sciences (IFiS PAN) .

-Recruitment to the 4 year interdisciplinary full-time doctoral programme is open until 3rd September 2018.
+Recruitment to the 4 year interdisciplinary full-time doctoral programme was completed in September 2018.

 The GSSR team attaches particular weight to enabling students with disabilities to undertake doctoral studies within the framework of the project.